FHIR/ig-registry/README.md

 ### Editing the Registry

 If you want to register a new implementation guide, or a new edition of an existing guide, edit fhir-ig-list.json and then make your changes into a pull request.
 Note that you must make sure that the JSON file is valid, or your changes will be rejected by the build process.
-JSON validity is checked by python script in the CI/CD, hosted on [Azure Pipelines](https://dev.azure.com/fhir-pipelines/ig-registry).
+JSON validity is checked by a python script in the [CI/CD pipelines](#cicd).

 Alternatively, you can email your changes to fhir-director@hl7.org